 If you need a break, don’t be afraid to ask your loved ones for help.
 Your little one may also respond to another family member or caregiver; they’ll still have human contact and the closeness and security they feel when being held.

-However, if your little one is still hungry and you need a break, you may want to consider having some pumped breast milk on hand so Dad or another relative can lend a hand.
+However, if your little one is still hungry and you need a break, you may want to consider having some pumped breast milk on hand so another caregiver can lend a hand.
 With a BabyBuddha Electric Breast Pump, pumping milk can be easier and more comfortable.

 2. Be Prepared